Last updated on January 9th, 2026 at 07:04 pm

 My adorable GreenPan ceramic mini skillet.
 I purchased it to try out before committing to a larger size (it fits 1-2 eggs).
 So far I’ve been very happy with the performance of the non-stick surface.

 Fully ceramic pans are a longer-lasting option since there is no coating to wear away.
 This cookware retains heat very well, but is not the best for even heating or fast responsiveness.
-In addition, they may be less durable and are not compatible with induction cooktops.
+In addition, they are not compatible with induction cooktops.

-• Xtrema – If you want 100% pure ceramic, Xtrema ceramic cookware is your best bet.
-This family-owned and operated company offers cookware made of 100% natural minerals, clay and water, fired in a natural gas fired kiln.
-They have been third-party tested to verify absence of PFAS, lead, and cadmium, and meet CA Prop 65 standards.
-Having no metal core, these pans are microwave safe, and can also go in the dishwasher and oven.
+Xtrema is the best choice for fully ceramic cookware.
+This family-owned and operated company offers cookware made of 100% natural minerals, clay, and water, fired in a natural gas-fired kiln.
+They have been third-party tested to verify the absence of PFAS, lead, and cadmium, and meet CA Prop 65 standards.

 Xtrema ceramic pan